pixeltris/YgoMaster/Docs/PvP.md

 - Every PC (and every seperate YgoMaster folder) must have a different `MultiplayerToken` as otherwise they will share the same session which will break things
 - Due to requiring very low latency PvP is unlikely to perform well over WAN / Hamachi / ZeroTier / Tailscale / etc
+- Do not modify `YgoMaster/Data/Players/` or any sub folders while `YgoMaster.exe` is running

 ## Bugs

-- For some people clicking `OnClickRoomMatchMenuItem` param isn't working which results in any menu item going to create a duel room
+- For some people clicking `OnClickRoomMatchMenuItem` param isn't working which results in any menu item going to create a duel room.
+A workaround is to create a duel room then use the friends system to invite your friend to the duel room

+## Trading

+You can trade cards with other players by going to their profile and clicking "Trade"

+- Both players need to click "Trade" to enter the trade
+- Your cards go to the "main deck" and their cards go to the "extra deck"
+- Use the button on the top right where "SAVE" normally is to complete your trade.
+There's a cooldown of a few seconds on the button when moving cards to avoid accidental trading.
+You will need to press the trade button again if either player modifies the cards.
+If the button says "Trade!!!" it means the other player has pressed the trade button
+- Use the sub menu of the trade menu to view their cards
+- You can add their cards / remove their cards from the trade
+- You cannot craft / dismantle while trading